Fat or built?

 Thinking more internally, perhaps your frustration may stem from your self-esteem, particularly around your body image.
 How would you want your goal physical shape to be?
 If you're considering changing your current physical shape, health guidelines suggested from BMI and waist circumference tools may more objectively help define a healthy, balanced physical shape specifically for your body.
 These may be more realistic body images than striving to look like other people, especially the often unreal images of people in the media.

 Working through the discomfort of peers' comments may require much emotional energy in addition to the physical energy of adopting fitness practices.
 In addition to your friends, family, and mentors, you may speak with counselors on issues that affect your self-esteem and body image.
-If you're a student at Columbia, you may make an appointment with Counseling and Psychological Services at x4-2878.
-For professional advice about your physical shape, you may discuss this with a health care provider, such as a dietician.
-If you're a student at Columbia, you can make an appointment to see a provider by calling Primary Care Medical Services at x4-2284 or by logging on to Open Communicator.
+You may also find it helpful to talk to your primary health care provider about developing an eating and exercise plan to deal with your weight.

 Use that calculator to help figure out your body's stats and consider some reflection of your physical as well as emotional health as you tackle on towards your goal(s)!